LLNL/RAJA/docs/sphinx/user_guide/feature/loop_basic.rst

     )};

   });

-The RAJA launch method holds a number of teams and threads, following the CUDA nomenclature these are akin to threadblocks and threads.
-The underlying idea here is that development is done using a collection of threads, threads are then grouped into teams.
-The macro ``RAJA_TEAM_SHARED`` allocates an array accessible to threads in the same team.
+The underlying idea of *RAJA Teams* is to enable developers to express nested parallelism in terms of teams and threads.
+Similar to the CUDA programming model, development is done using a collection of threads, threads are grouped into teams.
+Using the ``RAJA::loop`` methods iterations of the loop may be executed by threads or teams (depending on the execution policy).
+Control flow of the kernel is facilitated by the launch context, for example it is used to synchronize threads within a team.
+The *RAJA Teams* abstraction consist of three main concepts.

+  * *Launch Method*: creates an execution space in which developers may express their algorithm in terms of nested ``RAJA::loops``.
+The loops are then executed by threads or thread-teams.
+The method is templated on both a host and device execution space and enables run-time selection.

+  * *Resources*: holds a number of teams and threads (akin to CUDA blocks/threads).

+  * *Loops*: are used to express hierarchical parallelism.
+Execution of the work in a loop are mapped to either teams or threads.
+Team shared memory is available through the ``RAJA_TEAM_SHARED`` macro, enabling threads to share data.